 3) Blood sacrifice in Egypt

-Remember the ten plagues God sent all over Egypt in Moses’ time?
+Remember the 10 plagues God sent all over Egypt in Moses’ time?

 Water turned to blood.
-Then, there came frogs, gnats, flies, plague on livestock, boils, hail, locusts, and darkness.
+Then there came frogs, gnats, flies, plague on livestock, boils, hail, locusts, and darkness.
 And the last one was the death of all firstborn (Exodus 7–11).

-But in order for the “destroying angel” to pass over the houses of the Israelites, God asked each household to sacrifice a lamb without defect (Exodus 12:3, 5; Ellen White, Patriarchs and Prophets 274.1).
+Now, in order for the “destroying angel” to pass over the houses of the Israelites, God asked each household to sacrifice a lamb without defect (verses 3 and 5 of chapter 12).

-Without defect?
 Yes.
-Since the lamb served as the substitute for the children, it should be innocent, blameless, or sinless.
+Since the lamb served as the substitute for the children, it should be innocent, blameless, or sinless 6.

-Going back, they had to take care of their offerings until the fourteenth day of the month.
-On that day, they had to slaughter them at twilight (verse 6).
+With this, the Israelites had to take care of their offerings until the 14th day of the month.
+On that day, they had to slaughter them at twilight (Exodus 12:6).

 After which, they had to take some of the blood and wipe it on the sides and tops of the doorframes of their houses where they ate the lambs (verse 7).

-And true enough, when the plague came to strike the firstborn of the Egyptians, it passed over the houses of the Israelites (verses 12 and 13).
+And true enough, when the plague came to strike the firstborn of the Egyptians, it just passed over the houses of the Israelites (verses 12-13).